We keep owners and key managers informed about the benefits of BOMA membership.

-Our political consultants, with the support and supplementary efforts of BOMA Georgia members, have lobbied to defeated calls for tax increases and the mandatory retrofitting of building systems; decreased the amount of government interference in commercial real estate; successfully advocated on behalf of building owners to preserve property rights; and encouraged passage of legislation expediting building plan reviews and inspections.
+Our political consultants, with the support and supplementary efforts of BOMA Georgia members and staff, have lobbied to defeat calls for tax increases and the mandatory retrofitting of building systems, decreased the amount of government interference in the commercial real estate industry, successfully advocated on behalf of building owners to preserve property rights and encouraged passage of legislation expediting building plan reviews and inspections.

-Within the metro Atlanta area, BOMA Georgia has represented the best interests of members by mobilizing around key issues such as permitting reform, transportation, codes enforcement, vacant property registration, building retrofits, water conservation and more.
-BOMA Georgia staff and members of the BOMA Georgia GAC are vital to local advocacy efforts.
+Within the Metro Atlanta area, BOMA Georgia has represented the best interests of members by mobilizing around key issues such as permitting reform, transportation, codes enforcement, vacant property registration, building retrofits, water conservation and more.
+BOMA Georgia staff and members of the BOMA Georgia Government Affairs Committee are vital to local advocacy efforts.
 The GAC is tasked with monitoring, studying and recommending policy and advocacy strategies on legislative and regulatory matters that affect the commercial real estate industry.